DEFENDING EMPLOYEE DISCRIMINATION AND WHISTLEBLOWING CLAIMS

 - Advised a financial services client headquartered in Germany in relation to a complex whistleblowing claim, which included an application for interim relief by a German employee based between the UK and Germany.

-- Esther Martin and Clare Murray successfully represented the intervener, Public Concern at Work, in the 2014 Supreme Court appeal in the case of Clyde & Co and others v Bates van Winkelhof which determined that LLP members are workers for the purpose of whistleblowing and other worker protections.
+- Clare Murray successfully represented the intervener, Public Concern at Work, in the 2014 Supreme Court appeal in the case of Clyde & Co and others v Bates van Winkelhof which determined that LLP members are workers for the purpose of whistleblowing and other worker protections.

-- Esther Martin advised a US Biotechnology company in relation to a sales employee’s claims including associative disability discrimination.
+- Advised a US Biotechnology company in relation to a sales employee’s claims including associative disability discrimination.